What are Subject Reviews?

 There then follows a short assessment for each course.
 This will contain:

-3.a minimum expected grade (MEG).
-This is calculated from national data.
-It is the statistically probable grade that should be achieved on a student’s courses at BHASVIC, given their performance at GCSE.
+3. A minimum expected grade (“MEGs” are automatically calculated from national data.
+This is the statistically probable grade likely to be achieved, based on the student’s performance at GCSE - see guide below for more detail).

-4.a grade for organisation and punctuality (set by the teacher).
+5. A grade for organisation and punctuality (set by the teacher - see guide below for more detail).

-5.an effort in class grade (set by the teacher).
+6. An effort in class grade (set by the teacher - see guide below for more detail).

-6.an effort in independent study grade (set by the teacher).
+7. An effort in independent study grade (set by the teacher - see guide below for more detail )

 Please note that the dates for Subject Reviews to be published and available to you are: